holo-q/hoho/docs/ROADMAP.md

 Waste fewer tokens, get the job done in the least amount of tokens possible

+### Glossary

+* Hoisting: taking a context or memeplex and carrying it around like luggage into a different conversation or context to restart faster

 ### Immediate Improvements

 Immediate improvements over Claude Code
+UPDATE: we are now basing off of Codex instead

 * CLAUDE.md can reference @directory/
 * Separate ESC to interrupt and queued messages